csvpath/csvpath/README.md

 CsvPath defines a declarative syntax for inspecting and validating CSV files.

-Though much simpler, it is inspired by:
-- XPath.
-CsvPath is to CSV files like XPath is to XML files.
-- Validation of XML using <a href='https://schematron.com/'>Schematron rules</a>
-- The way CSS selectors pick out HTML structures

 CsvPath' goal is to make it easy to:
 - Analyze the content and structure of a CSV
 - Validate that the file matches expectations